Three major types of dowry practices exist in the Muslim world.

-Our daughters are always our daughters no matter whom they marry.
+Our daughters are always our daughters no matter who they marry.
 They are not a burden.
 They are not a stigma or shame.
 Even if they commit mistakes, they would remain our daughters and we would not abandon them for their wrongs.

 Yes, every woman desires to have a home of her own where she can actualize all her dreams, where she can create a space of respect and dignity for her and her children, where she can prove to herself that she is a contributor to the human growth and progress, and where she feels autonomous and independent.
 Often to fulfill this dream, she goes miles.
 She compromises.
 She accepts abuse, humiliation and the sufferings at the hands of her husband or husband’s family etc.

-From the perspective of a dignified existence she should not suffer all these pains.
+From the perspective of dignified existence, she should not suffer all these pains.
 Every woman has an independent personality that must never be compromised even if it means breaking off relations with her husband.
 But she is forced to compromise because she knows that her parents view her as a burden and her siblings would not accept her back as a divorcee.

 Her dignity and independence can be preserved only when she is financially independent.
 Once she can sustain herself financially and make contributions in terms of money, she would be viewed as an asset.
 Those who view her as a burden would be forced to change their view towards her and those who demand dowry for her hand would think twice before thinking about it.

 This is the only practical way.
 Sermons have not worked.
-The implementation of legal safeguard to women also depends on the will of a largely male dominated society.
-One of the biggest obstacles in the financial independence for women comes from the religious clergy that does not want woman to be educated in sciences other than the one they specify for women such as sewing, cooking or home sciences.
+The implementation of legal safeguards for women also depends on the will of a largely male-dominated society.
+One of the biggest obstacles in the financial independence for women comes from the religious clergy that does not want a woman to be educated in sciences other than the one they specify for women such as sewing, cooking or home sciences.
 They are so opposed to women’s advancement that in some

 The Quran does not view marriage as a business transaction.
-It defines marriage a contractual relationship between two equals to create peace on the basis of love, compassion and mercy.
+It defines marriage a contractual relationship between two equals to create peace on the basis of love, compassion, and mercy.
 It does not say that it is only the mother who is responsible for the upbringing of children.
-On the contrary it places the responsibility upon both parents to ensure that household responsibilities are shared.
+On the contrary, it places the responsibility upon both parents to ensure that household responsibilities are shared.
 The Quran views

-The Quran does not view daughters as burden.
+The Quran does not view daughters as a burden.
 It views them as strong pillars of the family.
 The prophet is reported to have said that anyone who raises daughters well with full responsibility is guaranteed paradise.
-If the paradise lies under the feet of mother, it also is secured through raising daughters.
+If the paradise lies under the feet of the mother, it also is secured through raising daughters.
 Their presence is a source of mercy to families.

 So, the menace of dowry can be tackled effectively when we bring about a change in our attitude towards women and our daughters, when we do not create obstacles in their way of progress and when we give them the same freedom we seek for ourselves and when we ensure that they get the best possible education in all spheres of life.

-When they will be seen as equal and dignified, no one would dare demand dowry for marrying them, no one would offer money to their parents to marry them and no one would play with the practice of gift at the time of wedding.
+When they will be seen as equal and dignified, no one would dare demand dowry for marrying them, no one would offer money to their parents to marry them and no one would play with the practice of gift at the time of the wedding.

 However, there is one more solution to fight off the dowry menace.
-The clergy should refuse solemnizing the marriages where the groom’s family is known to have asked dowry.
+The clergy should refuse to solemnize the marriages where the groom’s family is known to have asked dowry.
 But you need a different type of clergy to take such a bold stand and in our contemporary religious culture; this is not going to happen easily.